lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

     Use a Monte Carlo procedure to equilibrate the system instead of molecular dynamics.

-Is it more efficient than molecular dynamics?
+    Is it more computationally efficient than molecular dynamics?

+.. admonition:: Hints (click to reveal)
+    :class: dropdown

-    Pure MC move can be made using the fix gcmc.
+    Monte Carlo displacement can be made using the fix gcmc command.

 Binary fluid
 ------------